Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 1. AI Flooding Tactics

-These tactics aim to overwhelm the public, fact-checkers, and newsrooms with false claims, deepfakes, and other forms of disinformation.
-The goal is to deplete fact-checking resources and hinder debunking efforts, allowing some disinformation to slip through undisputed.
+These tactics aim to overwhelm the public, fact-checkers, and newsrooms with false claims, deepfakes, and other forms of narrative attacks.
+The goal is to deplete fact-checking resources and hinder debunking efforts, allowing some narrative attacks to slip through undisputed.

 Effects of flooding: